braz96/skin.mimic/readme.md

 - Redesigned the select dialog.
 - Added an option for wider main menu items.
 - Replaced Thai font with Sawasdee.
+- Added a new dialog for supported addons.
+- Added a select dialog for actor info (credit to BigNoid).

 ***
 **3.3.1**